Devils Closing In On Massive Timo Meier Extension

 New Jersey Devils star Timo Meier is set to become a restricted free agent this summer, which means the team is looking to lock him up for the long term after acquiring the forward at the trade deadline from the San Jose Sharks.
-Well, it appears they're nearing an agreement on a lucrative extension with Meier.
+Well, they've reached an agreement with Meier.

-Per Pierre LeBrun, the Devils and LeBrun are progressing towards an eight-year deal:
+Per Pierre LeBrun, the Devils have signed Meier to an eight-year deal worth $8.8 million per season:

-“Hearing there’s been serious progress in talks on an 8-year extension for Timo Meier and the Devils.
-Not quite there yet but definitely getting closer.
-Could get done over next few days.”
+“Devils and Timo Meier have agreed to an 8-year deal worth $8.8 M AAV per season.”

 After coming over to New Jersey, Meier scored nine goals and tallied five assists in 21 regular season appearances before also registering four points in the playoffs.
 For 2022-23 as a whole, he had 40 goals and 26 assists.
 His four-year, $24 million deal with the Sharks is just about to end.